genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 See [here](/creating-applications/defining-your-application/access-control/authorisation-over/) for more details on authorisation.

-After the configurations, you should execute the genesis setup tasks **setupEnvironment**, **install-auth-distribution** and **install-alpha-site-specific-1.0.0-SNAPSHOT-bin.zip-distribution.zip** to prepare the database for permission.
+After the configurations, you should execute the Genesis set-up tasks **setupEnvironment**, **install-auth-distribution** and **install-alpha-site-specific-1.0.0-SNAPSHOT-bin.zip-distribution.zip** to prepare the database for permission.
 Then run **assemble** and **deploy-genesisproduct-alpha** tasks again to deploy the new version.

-Using the command [`SendIt`](/managing-applications/operate/on-the-host/helpful-commands/#sendit-script) do the following three configurations below.
+Using the command [`SendIt`](/managing-applications/operate/on-the-host/helpful-commands/#sendit-script), make the following three configurations below.

-1. Add the permission to the user JaneDee into the table USER_ATTRIBUTES.
+1. Add the permission to the user JaneDee to use the table USER_ATTRIBUTES.

 ```
 USER_NAME,USER_TYPE,ACCESS_TYPE,COUNTERPARTY_ID
 JaneDee,USER,ENTITY,1
 ```

-2. Add the association between User and Counterparty into the table USER_COUNTERPARTY_MAP.
+2. Add the association between User and Counterparty to the table USER_COUNTERPARTY_MAP.

 ```
 USER_NAME,COUNTERPARTY_ID
 JaneDee,1
 ```

-3. Add the authorization code into the table RIGHT_SUMMARY.
+3. Add the authorization code to the table RIGHT_SUMMARY.

 ```
 USER_NAME,RIGHT_CODE